amaljyothyvc/UART-TX/README.md

 if systemclk=50_000_000
 baudrate=9600

-then systemclk/baudrate = number of sysetm clock needed for 1 baudrate to succcesfully occur.
+then systemclk/baudrate = number of sysetm clock needed for 1 symbol to be transferred system clock/baudrate = system clock/Symbol transfer

 when the internal counter reaches systemclk/baudrate we make the baudtick==1, transition occurs.